2006 ICC Champions Trophy final: Summary

-The final of the 2006 ICC Champions Trophy was played between Australia and West Indies Brabourne Stadium, Mumbai on 5 November 2006.
+The final of the 2006 ICC Champions Trophy was played between Australia and West Indies in Brabourne Stadium, Mumbai on 5 November 2006.
 West Indies batted first after winning the toss.
 Chanderpaul and Gayle opened the innings, shared a partnership of 49 runs in 5.1 overs.
 Chanderpaul scored 27 runs from 18 balls.
 Brett Lee, who was struck for a six and four fours by Chanderpaul, conceded 36 runs in his opening spell three overs.
 Gayle scored 37 runs from 27 balls hitting McGrath for 14 runs in three consecutive deliveries including two sixes.
 McGrath conceded 22 runs in his first two overs, but his next five overs cost just two runs for two wickets.
 Despite their 80 runs in the first 10 overs, West Indies were all out for 138 runs in 30.4 overs.
 Their last eight batsmen added just 58 runs to the total; and last five players scored 25 runs in eight overs.
 Australian left-arm fast bowler Nathan Bracken took three wickets for 22 runs in six overs whereas Shane Watson took two wickets for 11 runs in three overs.
 Australia started their batting with the early losses of Adam Gilchrist and captain Ricky Ponting, and were restricted to 13 runs for two wickets in four overs.
 Before the scheduled dinner break, Watson and Damien Martyn had taken the total to 45 runs in 10 overs.
 The match was then delayed for two hours due to rain, and the revised target of 116 runs was set in 35 overs applying the Duckworth–Lewis method (D/L method).
 Australia reached the target in 28.5 overs with Watson and Martyn scoring 57 and 47 runs (both not out) respectively.
 West Indian fast bowler Ian Bradshaw took one wicket for 21 runs in six overs.
 Watson was given the man of the match award for his all-round performance.
 Gayle was named the man of the tournament for scoring 474 runs in eight games including three centuries.
 West Indies, the winner of the 2004 ICC Champions Trophy, were not able to defend the title.
 Australia won the ICC Champions Trophy for the first time.